CWALabs/SkyCMS/Docs/Editors/PageScheduling.md

    - Times are displayed in your local timezone and automatically converted to UTC for storage
    - Click confirm to schedule the publication

+### Email Notifications

+When your scheduled article is published, you'll receive an email notification containing:

+- **Article Details**: Title, article number, version number, and publication timestamp
+- **Direct Link**: A clickable link to view your published article
+- **Publication Status**: Confirmation that the article is now live on the website

+**Important Notes:**
+- Email notifications are sent only to the article author (the user who created or last edited the article)
+- The email is sent after successful publication
+- If you don't receive an email, check your spam/junk folder or contact your administrator
+- Only authors with a valid email address on their account will receive notifications

 ### Important Notes

 - **Future Dates Only**: When scheduling, you can only select dates and times in the future